 Combined detection of the SEPT9 assay with other colorectal cancer detection tests

 The combination of multiple methods or markers has become an increasing trend in CRC detection and screening.
-A recent study conducted by Dong Wu et al[30] demonstrated that the combination of SEPT9 + FIT had a high sensitivity for CRC detection (94.4%), and the sensitivity of combined examination of SEPT9 + FIT + CEA was 97.2% (76.6%, SEPT9 alone).
+A recent study conducted by Wu et al[30] demonstrated that the combination of SEPT9 + FIT had a high sensitivity for CRC detection (94.4%), and the sensitivity of combined examination of SEPT9 + FIT + CEA was 97.2% (76.6%, SEPT9 alone).
 Another study [42] found that the sensitivity of joint examination of SEPT9 and FIT in CRC diagnosis was 97.8% (80.0%, SEPT9 alone) and that the specificity was 52.9%, whereas the advanced adenoma diagnosis was 67.6% (10.8%, SEPT9 alone) and 47.4%, respectively, which suggested that the combination of the SEPT9 and FIT assays not only significantly enhanced the sensitivity for CRC detection but also increased the positive detection rate for advanced adenoma.
 In the study of Yu Di[43] and colleagues, it was seen that the under-ROC curve area of SEPT9 with CEA and FOBT for CRC detection reached 0.935.
 Furthermore, other than the tests mentioned above, SEPT9 may be combined with other existing biomarkers for CRC detection, such as glycoprotein markers or other methylation markers[12].
-A study published by Marc Tänzer [44] demonstrated the combined analysis of methylation status of SEPT9 and ALX4 to be highly significant in the detection of colorectal polyps with a sensitivity and specificity reaching 71% and 95%, respectively, indicating the potential use of the combined methods in detecting advanced precancerous colorectal lesions.
+A study published by Tänzer et al [44] demonstrated the combined analysis of methylation status of SEPT9 and ALX4 to be highly significant in the detection of colorectal polyps with a sensitivity and specificity reaching 71% and 95%, respectively, indicating the potential use of the combined methods in detecting advanced precancerous colorectal lesions.
 However, further studies are still required to evaluate the effect of combined biomarker assays on CRC detection and screening.

 Limitations of the SEPT9 methylation assay

 Although the plasma-based SEPT9 methylation assay performs well with regard to both sensitivity and specificity, its clinical availability is still limited.
 As we can see in Table 1, there is a large degree of heterogeneity among studies, which may be due to many causes, especially the impacts of non-tumor-related factors on DNA methylation, such as aging, sex, race, hormone levels, dietary factors[45], lifestyle factors (smoking and alcohol consumption)[46], and other environmental exposure factors.
-Lele Song[47] found a high PDR (positive detection rate) of SEPT9 methylation in normal subjects and cancer patients over 60 years, which may reflect increased SEPT9 gene methylation levels with age.
+Song et al[47] found a high PDR (positive detection rate) of SEPT9 methylation in normal subjects and cancer patients over 60 years, which may reflect increased SEPT9 gene methylation levels with age.
 Additionally, the increased false negative rate of the SEPT9 assay is associated with diabetes, arthritis and arteriosclerosis (P < 0.05)[33], which can explain why the diagnostic performance of the SEPT9 assay varies compared to previous retrospective case-control studies.
 Nevertheless, not enough is known to approximate the effect of demographic characteristics, pathological features and/or comorbidities on the results of the SEPT9 methylation assay.
 Moreover, using a 2/3 algorithm test has a high true negative rate, although its sensitivity was higher with a 1/3 algorithm test[35].
 On account of the capability of excluding non-cancer samples and avoiding the rate of misdiagnosis, the 2/3 algorithm is recommended for CRC detection.
 Therefore, the technique and method selection could also affect the laboratory results and lead to heterogeneity.
 Further studies should pay more attention to examining the variation in diagnostic accuracy and validating potential confounding factors affecting DNA methylation status, in the design of future experimental studies.
 These non-neoplastic factors should be taken into consideration when evaluating DNA methylation to avoid the influence those caused on the testing results.